 Stephen put himself up for the role of club president at the end of 2018.
 He’s been associated with the club since early 2016.
 His Football crazy son, Charley 8, has been mastering his ball and team skills in the beautiful game since U6.
-During this time, Stephen has helped out the club as an assistant coach, team manager and more recently, assisting with tasks at Committee level.
-He saw the Club Presidency role as a great opportunity to further develop his leadership skills and also work with an awesome team of people steering a local, community football club.
+During this time, Stephen has supported the club as an assistant coach, team manager and more recently, assisting with tasks at Committee level.
+He saw the Club Presidency role as a great opportunity to further develop his leadership skills and work with an awesome team of people steering a local, community football club.

 By day, Stephen is an IT Professional and works as a Senior Project Manager at Financial Services company in Melbourne CBD.
 He has 25 years of experience in project and software delivery.
 He’s worked with a multitude of banks and financial services companies from London, England to Melbourne, Australia.
 He has a passion for delivering value, quality and positive outcomes to business partners and stakeholders.
 Stephen has a firm belief that teamwork is a key to success.